BrzozowskiPawel/SwiftProgramming/README.md

-# BasicSwiftApps - UNDER DEVELOPMENT 🏆
+# Swift Programming - UNDER DEVELOPMENT 🏆

 This repo will contain a wide range of different apps written with Swift on purpose to make me a better programmer. </br>
 The level of difficulty will increase with time. </br>